jsanti1975on/jas.digital.tools/math-is-fun/jasSKU_Aggregation_Script.md

 **How to Use**
 1. User is prompted or provides an answer to a question on the `input` sheet (e.g. How many packages counted?)
-- The `input` worksheet contains your data.
+- The `input` worksheet contains data entered by user.
 - The `output` worksheet is available for writing results.
 - *Jason's.
 Notes => the workbook handle some work for double checking*
 2. Run the script to process and output the aggregated data.